viniciusm2001/dl-from-yt/readme.md

 #### Max downloading

 The "max_downloading" parameter is of type integer, and represents the maximum videos to be downloaded by each [queue](#queue).

+#### Biggest video

+The "biggest_video" parameter is of type boolean, and represents if the video file to be downloaded will be the lightest (in case it is false) or the heaviest (in case it is true).

+#### Biggest audio

+The "biggest_audio" parameter is of type boolean, and represents if the audio file to be downloaded will be the lightest (in case it is false) or the heaviest (in case it is true).

 ## Downloading